Zulip architectural overview

 Usage assumptions and concepts

 A server can host multiple Zulip realms (organizations), each on its own (sub)domain.
 While most deployments host only organization, some such as zulipchat.com host thousands.
 Each organization is a private chamber with its own users, streams, customizations, and so on.
 This means that one person might be a user of multiple Zulip realms.
-The administrators of a realm can choose whether to allow anyone to register an account and join, or only allow people who have been invited, or restrict registrations to members of particular groups (using email domain names or corporate single-sign-on login for verification).
-For more on security considerations, see the security model section and the Zulip Help Center.
+The administrators of an organization have a great deal of control over who can register an account, what permissions new users have, etc. For more on security considerations and options, see the security model section and the Zulip Help Center.

 Django and Tornado

 Django is the main web application server; Tornado runs the server-to-client real-time push system.
 The app servers are configured by the Supervisor configuration (which explains how to start the server processes; see “Supervisor” below) and the nginx configuration (which explains which HTTP requests get sent to which app server).

 Tornado is an asynchronous server and is meant specifically to hold open tens of thousands of long-lived (long-polling or websocket) connections – that is to say, routes that maintain a persistent connection from every running client.
 For this reason, it’s responsible for event (message) delivery, but not much else.
 We try to avoid any blocking calls in Tornado because we don’t want to delay delivery to thousands of other connections (as this would make Zulip very much not real-time).
 For instance, we avoid doing cache or database queries inside the Tornado code paths, since those blocking requests carry a very high performance penalty for a single-threaded, asynchronous server system.
 (In principle, we could do non-blocking requests to those services, but the Django-based database libraries we use in most of our codebase using don’t support that, and in any case, our architecture doesn’t require Tornado to do that).